-The first assignment is a static analysis of a plane truss by the displacement-based matrix method.
+The first assignment considers a static analysis of a plane truss by the displacement-based matrix method.
 The truss is shown in Figure 1.
-The task is to determine a value of the area parameter A so that the magnitude of the normal stress is less than half the yield stress everywhere in the truss.
+The task is to determine a value of the area parameter A so that the magnitude of the normal stress is less than half the yield stress in the truss.
 Further, using this information the normal stresses in all members and the joint deformations are to be calculated.
 The deformed truss should be displayed and a figure showing the relative stress in each member should be produced.
-The student needs to handle matrices with dimensions up to 20×20 and a Matlab code must be written.
+The student needs to handle matrices with dimensions up to 20×20 and a Matlab code should be written.
 Examples of aims are: (1) To provide an in-depth understanding of fundamental principles used for static analysis and corresponding computational procedures.
-(2) To serve as an introduction to the application of the finite element technique in structural mechanics.
-(3) To train the student in
+(2) To serve as an introduction to the application of the finite element method in structural mechanics.
+(3) To train the student in (Matlab) programming, from problem definition to working code.
+(4) To use graphical tools for presentation of results and for better understanding.
+(5) To understand the mathematical treatment of large linear systems of equations.

-Figure 1: Top: plane truss to be analysed.
-Bottom: the line width indicates the relative stress in the members (bars), a continuous line indicates tension while a dash-dotted line indicates pressure.
+Figure 1: Left: plane truss to be analysed.
+Right: the line width indicates the relative stress in the members (bars), red colour indicates pressure while blue colour indicates tension.